matrix-org/matrix.org/content/blog/2025/10/2025-10-10-post-mortem.md

 category = ["matrix.org homeserver"]
 +++

-On 2nd September 2025 the Matrix.org Homeserver suffered a \~24h outage.
+On 2nd September 2025 the matrix.org homeserver suffered a \~24h outage.

 During routine maintenance to increase disk capacity, the primary database failed, and we fell back to the secondary.
-In attempting to restore the original primary, we lost the secondary-turned-primary rendering Matrix.org unavailable.
+In attempting to restore the original primary, we lost the secondary-turned-primary rendering matrix.org unavailable.

 To recover, it was necessary to restore from S3 storage, however the restore process was lengthy due to the size of the dataset (51TB).